The Cellar

 THE CELLAR

 This is an ideal place for wine making.
 The very thick walls (almost a meter wide) keep the temperature stable inside.
-It’s cool during summer and warm during Winter which is perfect for wine producing, aging and preserving.
+It’s cool during summer and less cold during winter which is perfect for wine producing, aging and preserving.

 THE WINE-MAKING PROCESS